Particle Identities

 Description

 Particle Identities is an online personality quiz developed by the S'Cool Lab team using the open-source GDevelop engine.
 The quiz helps users explore the properties of elementary particles in a fun and engaging way.
 Each result introduces a real particle and its basic characteristics, offering a playful entry point into particle physics.
+This quiz is available in many languages thanks to volunteer translators, and all particle visuals are kindly provided by The Particle Zoo.
+You can start the quiz by visiting the Particle Identities quiz page.

 Scientists at CERN study the properties of elementary particles and how they interact.
 You can learn more about CERN's research programme by visiting the CERN website.